SwissTPH/openfn-openhim-mediator/README.md

  ```

-2 - After having the openhim network running, follow step 3 to 5 of the openHIM [tutorial](https://github.com/jembi/openhim-mediator-tutorial/blob/master/0_Starting_OpenHIM.md)
+3 - After having the openhim network running, follow step 3 to 5 of the openHIM [tutorial](https://github.com/jembi/openhim-mediator-tutorial/blob/master/0_Starting_OpenHIM.md)

-3- Platform should be accessible under localhost:9000 or with your host instead of local in case you modified it.
+4 - Platform should be accessible under localhost:9000 or with your host instead of local in case you modified it.

-4- For it to be accessible in a different host, you will have to follow following steps:
+5 - For it to be accessible in a different host, you will have to follow following steps:

-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.1 - First modify the host parameter in the file "network/default" to your external host.

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.2 - You will have to create a certificate in your external host for it to be secure to access.
 One way to do this, is by installing certbot and running
     ```certbot —nginx -d YOUR-HOST```